Netflix's ad tier costs $5.99/month, launches November 1 in Canada

 Here’s an example of what an ad on Netflix will look like:

 In addition to ads, the new low-cost membership only supports up to 720p (HD) streaming quality, and there will be no option to download content.
 You’ll be able to stream on one screen at the same time, just like the current entry-level ‘Basic’ subscription.
-You’ll also get access to the full Netflix Games catalogue.

 For context, here’s how Basic with Ads stacks up to Netflix’s other memberships in Canada:

-- Netflix Basic — $9.99/month, up to 720p (this is now the standard quality for Basic, up from 480p), can only stream on one screen at the same time, Netflix Games
+- Netflix Basic — $9.99/month, up to 720p (this is now the standard quality for Basic, up from 480p), can only stream on one screen at the same time

-- Netflix Premium — $20.99/month, up to Ultra HD (4K HDR), can stream on up to four screens at the same time, Netflix Games
+- Netflix Premium — $20.99/month, up to Ultra HD (4K HDR), can stream on up to four screens at the same time

 Netflix has been working on ads over the past six months, with Microsoft helping to power the ad-subscription technology.
 The streamer says advertisers will have “broad targeting capabilities” by country and genre, as well as the ability to prevent ads from running on titles that may be “inconsistent” with their values (i.e. due to sex or graphic violence).
 Netflix adds that it won’t run any political ads or those that promote smoking or guns.